-Todorov's theory of equilibrium, can therefore be viewed as rather complex for audiences to follow, as it involves the narrative constantly changing through 'new equilibriums' and 'resolutions' etc. This may therefore be hard to use in my own single camera production as it can prove challenging to film, this may be a reason as to why we may decide not to use it in my own production.
+Todorov's theory of equilibrium can therefore be viewed as a rather complex for audiences to follow as it involves the narrative constantly changing through 'new equilibriums' and 'resolutions' etc, therefore this may be hard to use in my own single camera production as it can prove challenging to film, this may be a reason as to why we may decide not to use it in my own production.

-Another common narrative technique used in film are flashbacks.
-These are a common type of structure used in different types of production.
-A flashback is used in order to help the audience understand a character or setting more easily and offer an 'insight' into their/its past.
-In my own single camera production, I plan on using a non linear structure, this will consist of us using flashbacks throughout the sequence and overall story, in order to allow the audience to learn more about our main character as the story continues, this would encourage the audience to empathise with our character and create a deeper link or connection between the audience and our main character and thus make the film more meaningful to audiences.
+Another common narrative technique used in film are flashbacks, these are a common type of structure used in different types of production.
+As said in my UNIT 22 research, a flashback is used in order to help the audience understand a character or setting more easily and offer an 'insight' into their/its past.
+In my own single camera production, I plan on using a non linear structure, this will consist of us using flashbacks throughout the sequence and overall story in order to allow the audience to learn more about our main character as the story continues, this would encourage the audience to empathise with our character and create a deeper link or connection between the audience and our main character and thus make the film more meaningful to audiences.
 Here is is evidence of research into different narrative structures and theories:

-In conclusion, I'd like to thank you for your interest in my own production and that the evidence that I have provided shows my research and my own invested interest in creating my single camera production as soon as possible to the best of my ability.
+In conclusion, I'd like to thank you for your interest in my own production and hope that this evidence shows my research and my own invested interest in creating my single camera production as soon as possible to the best of my ability.
 Furthermore, I hope you are also interested in helping me to produce my single camera production through your finances, If you have any questions or wish to look more into my production, please go to my website: http://lpym1999.wix.com/btecmedia